IBC | How To Manage Your Digital Assets

 How do you know if you need Digital Asset Management technology in your enterprise?
 Do any of these challenges resonate with you?

-¥ You can’t find an video or image or word document that someone else needs right now
+- You can’t find a video or image or word document that someone else needs right now

-¥ You can’t figure out how to get video onto your website as well as youtube and twitter and into an ad on Facebook
+- You can’t figure out how to get video onto your website, Youtube, Twitter and Facebook Ads.